SLiV9/numpad/docs/index.md

 ```

 The example above doesn't declare the instructions at addresses 2 and 4, but instead uses the binary `-` operator to assign to them directly.
-By convention, algorithms are stored at round numbers (10, 20, 100, 500, etcetera) so that they can use the following addresses (11, 12, 13, etcetera in the case of 10) to store temporary values.
+By convention, algorithms are stored at multiples of ten so that they can use the following addresses (11, 12, 13, etcetera for the algorithm stored at 10) to store temporary values.

 In fact, you could use this convention to supply "arguments" to an algorithm.